akamoske/canopyLazR/README.md

 R package to estimate leaf area density (LAD) and leaf area index (LAI) from airborne LiDAR point clouds.

+## Information

 The theory behind this R package is described in:

 **_Kamoske A.G., Dahlin K.M., Stark S.C., and Serbin S.P.
 2018.
 Leaf area density from airborne LiDAR: Comparing sensors and resolutions in a forest ecosystem.
 In preparation for submission to Forest Ecology and Management._**

-*Code written by: Aaron G. Kamoske*

-## Authors

 ### Corresponding Author

-Aaron G. Kamoske, PhD Student
+Code written by: Aaron G. Kamoske, PhD Student

 [Michigan State University, Department of Geography](http://geo.msu.edu/)
 [ERSAM Lab](https://www.ersamlab.com/)